Digital GI Bill (DGIB)

 Breaking complex tasks into focused steps improves usability

-Cross-team collaboration is crucial for meeting both user and requirements
+Cross-team collaboration is essential to meet both user and compliance requirements